 The face of eaves beams also doubles up as the fixing point for the top of your wall sheets.

-C sections ar made from galvanized steel and can be used in conjunctions with Z-purlins / side rails for the same building.
+C sections are made from galvanized steel and can be used in conjunction with Z Purlins and side rails for the same building.

-Z’ds and C’s can share the same cleat but cannot be joined by sleeve.
-They are extremely versatile and can be used for many different applications, however the following four are most common.
+Z's and C’s can share the same cleat but cannot be joined by sleeve.
+They are extremely versatile and can be used for many different applications, however the following are most common.

 Vertical Sheeting rails